 Defining the Mission

 These are some of the questions that need to be answered.
-Some of the answers may come from an analysis of department data including frequency of certain calls, their location, and resources used.
-Collaborating with other divisions of the department may also orient you towards a clearer understanding of what’s needed.
-Defining the mission profile of your UAS program will determine the type of regulations that apply, the model of aircraft needed, and/or the type of training.
+Some of the answers may come from an analysis of department data.
+Consider the frequency of certain calls, their location, and resources.
+Other answers may come through collaboration with other divisions in the department.
+Defining the mission profile of your UAS program will determine three things: the type of regulations that apply, the model of aircraft needed, and the type of training.

-Operators have two options for approaching flight regulations: Part 107 and COA, or Certificate of Waiver or Authorization for Public Aircraft Operations.
+Operators have two options for approaching flight regulations.
+One of those options is a Part 107 license.
+The other is a COA or Certificate of Waiver or Authorization for Public Aircraft Operations.

 - An operating altitude limit of 400 feet AGL (above ground level);